miroslavg677/cs480Code/PA5/README.md

 This is an iteration from the previous project, so I'm starting with a copy of PA4

 ## Group Project
+The members of our group are:
+John Busse
-My other group members are Miroslav Georgiev and Ryan Rytel.
+Miroslav Georgiev
+Ryan Rytel

-###
+### Descripion
 This program uses Assimp to load a model into the program and then spins that model so the user can see it from all angles.